laboon/ebook/text/41_advanced_unit_testing.md

         } else if (outSize > inSize || (color == false && reduce == false) {
             return privateMethod3(image, inSize, outSize);
         } else {
-            // Imagine lots more if..then..else if statements here
+            // Imagine lots more if...then...else if statements here
             // You get the idea
         }
     }